guillp/requests_oauth2client/README.md

 - **private_key_jwt**: client uses a JWT assertion like _client_secret_jwt_, but it is signed with an _asymmetric_ key.
   To use it, you need a private signing key, in a `dict` that matches the JWK format.
 The matching public key must be registered for your client on AS side.
-Once you have that, using this auth method is as simple with the [PrivateKeyJWT(client_id, private_jwk)](https://guillp.github.io/requests_oauth2client/api/#requests_oauth2client.client_authentication.PrivateKeyJWT) auth handler:
+Once you have that, using this auth method is simple with the [PrivateKeyJWT(client_id, private_jwk)](https://guillp.github.io/requests_oauth2client/api/#requests_oauth2client.client_authentication.PrivateKeyJWT) auth handler: